 - Communities

 Customers.
-Customers are the second-priority stakeholders in Toyota’s corporate social responsibility strategies.
-The interests of this stakeholder group are high quality automobiles and service, along with reasonable pricing.
-Toyota addresses these interests through rapid innovation based on The Toyota Way and the Toyota Production System (TPS), which aim to maximize efficiency, quality and innovation.
+Customers are the second-priority stakeholders in Toyota’s strategies for CSR and ESG.
+The interests of this stakeholder group are high-quality automobiles and service, along with reasonable pricing.
+Many customers also prefer to buy vehicles from sustainable and green businesses with a good corporate citizenship standing.
+The company addresses these interests through rapid innovation based on The Toyota Way and the Toyota Production System (TPS), which aim to maximize efficiency, quality, and innovation.
+Toyota’s marketing mix (4P) also involves competitive pricing that satisfies this stakeholder group.
 Thus, the firm’s corporate social responsibility programs properly cover the interests of customers as stakeholders.

 Communities.
-As stakeholders, communities are interested in their socioeconomic development.
-Toyota’s corporate social responsibility strategies address this stakeholder group through various community development and support programs.
-For example, the company has education outreach programs to promote literacy.
-Also Toyota’s Go Safely initiative provides safe driving education and tools for families.
-In addition, the firm’s Meal Per Hour program donates meals to Food Bank.
-Moreover, Toyota works with other organizations like the American Red Cross to support community development.
-Thus, Toyota’s corporate social responsibility strategies effectively satisfy the interests of communities as stakeholders.
+As stakeholders, communities are interested in their socioeconomic development, with consideration for social trends, like the ones shown in the PESTLE/PESTEL analysis of Toyota.
+The automaker’s strategy for CSR and ESG addresses this stakeholder group through community development and support programs.
+For example, the company has education programs to promote literacy.
+Also, the company’s initiatives provide safe driving education and tools for families.
+Moreover, the automotive firm’s corporate citizenship programs work with other organizations, like the American Red Cross, to support community development.
+Thus, Toyota’s corporate social responsibility strategies satisfy the interests of the stakeholder group of communities.

-Toyota is a role model for using corporate social responsibility strategies to fulfill the interests of stakeholders.
-The company has a comprehensive CSR approach that addresses all of its stakeholder groups.
-Even with major challenges linked to the global recession and product recalls due to safety concerns, Toyota has taken the necessary steps to ensure that the organization is on the right track in maintaining its successful efforts to satisfy stakeholders for high corporate social responsibility performance.
+Toyota is a role model for using corporate social responsibility strategies to fulfill the interests of its stakeholders.
+The automaker has a comprehensive CSR and ESG approach that addresses all its stakeholder groups.
+The CSR programs address community development, sustainability and green business practices, human resource development, customer satisfaction, and other concerns relevant to the automotive business.
+Toyota is on the right track in maintaining its successful efforts to satisfy stakeholders for high corporate social responsibility performance and successful corporate citizenship.

 References